 Applying for Accommodation

-More than 2,200 single study bedrooms are available in our halls of residence, voted the best student accommodation in the UK (WhatUni Student Choice Awards 2017).
+Nearly 2,500 single study bedrooms are available in our halls of residence, voted the best student accommodation in the UK and Ireland and best value for money (National Student Housing Awards 2018).
 A range of rooms and catering packages are available.

 Once your son or daughter has firmly accepted an offer of a place to study with us, an email will be sent to the address registered with UCAS outlining the application process for on-campus accommodation.